lshiffer/message-drawer/README.md

 Enhancement for Mixmax to include drawn messages.

 ### About
-Adds an Enhancement to Mixmax allowing the User to draw a message to be included in an email.
+Adds an Enhancement to Mixmax allowing the User to draw a message to be included in his/her email.

 /
 * server.js